-Overall, the analysis suggests that a 4-way 256 DR and a 2-way 128 HDD represent a good performing configuration.
-The data show that this configuration can provide an average IPC improvement of 4% which corresponds to 49% of the performance potential of a UCC with oracle CCD detection.
-Note that this CATCH configuration has 5.5KB cost.
+Analysis, not shown here, suggests that a 4-way 256 DR and a 2-way 128 HDD represent a good performing CATCH configuration.
+This configuration can provide an average IPC improvement of 4% which corresponds to 60% of the performance potential of a UCC with oracle CCD detection (Fig. 13).
+Note that this CATCH configuration has 4.56KB state cost and employs all the performance optimizations but none of the cost optimizations.